CookingMeister/auto-readme-generator/README.md

 ## Description

-A node.js app that creates and writes a professional README file based on answers to predefined user prompted questions.
+A node.js app that creates and writes a professional README file based on validated answers to predefined user prompted questions.

 ## Table of Contents